MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Details for Experimental Setup

 \subsection{Experimental Settings}

 The inference environments were configured based on the model access methods.
 The GPT series were accessed via the OpenAI Platform, while the Gemini and Claude series were utilized through the OpenRouter Platform.
 In contrast, all open-weights models, including Qwen3-235B-A22B, were hosted in a self-managed environment.
 We performed inference using the vLLM library on an AWS p5en.48xlarge instance equipped with 8 NVIDIA H200 GPUs.
+For all open-source models, we adopted the default generation configuration provided by each model's respective provider, without any additional tuning of decoding hyperparameters.